CulDeVu/culdevu.github.io/thought/2024-05-03-lisp-machine.md

 Each cell in memory represents a single cons cell.
 Each cell has a typed value and cdr pointing to the next cell.
 There are much better encodings, but this makes it easier to write the microcode.

 The type is self explanatory.
-There needs to be enough types to represent all of the fundemental operations that the computer is capable of, and hopefully enough room for lots of use-defined types as well.
-The current list of fundemental types looks like:
+There needs to be enough types to represent all of the fundamental operations that the computer is capable of, and hopefully enough room for lots of use-defined types as well.
+The current list of fundamental types looks like:

 3 atom-like types: